 Odaiba, Tokyo has its origins in a set of man-made islands that were built for defence in the 1850s.
 In more recent times, during the 1980s was expanded and earmarked to be a showcase of futuristic living.
 Nowadays, the area is better known as a leisure area with shopping, offices and attractions.

 Odaiba offers a refreshing break from the maddening crowds found at other major districts in Tokyo.
 Among Odaiba’s popular spots are four entertainment complexes – Aqua City, Decks Tokyo Beach, Diver City and Palette Town.

-Here are eight quick things to know about Odaiba, Tokyo.
+Here are some quick things to know about Odaiba, Tokyo.